This page contains affiliate links. Please read our disclosure for more info.

 It’s a 30-minute drive from Ubud and is worth combining with Tirta Empul.

 Get there early to avoid the crowds and souvenir sellers—at 8am there were only two other visitors.

 14) Tirta Empul Water Temple

 The water temple Tirta Empul is close to Gunung Kawi.
-Balinese Hindus go here to bathe in the holy waters.
+Balinese Hindus come here to bathe in the holy waters for ritual purification.

 15) Tegenungan Waterfall

-The waterfall isn’t huge, but the scenery is lovely, and we enjoyed a swim in the pool.
-Again, get there early.
+Tegenungan Waterfall isn’t huge, but the scenery is lovely, and we enjoyed a swim in the pool.